MJoergen/rps/README.md

 Each pair of bots plays a fixed number of games (currently 1000).
 The object of the tournament is to achieve the highest total number of wins.

+## Current list of bots

+* NEXT   : This player always plays the move that beats the opponents last move.
+* RANDOM : This is the "optimal" strategy.
+* CONST  : This player always plays the same move.
+* COPY   : This player always copies the opponents last move.